 24 March to 15 May - The big flower event is Keukenhof, a massive festival of flowers that takes a theme each year.

-20 March (TBC) - Soar high above the city as you climb any number of the city’s towers on Open Tower Day.
+26 March - Soar high above the city as you climb any number of the city’s towers on Open Tower Day.
 It’s a great way to get a bird’s eye view of Amsterdam.

 17-18 April - Bag a bounty of chocolate Easter eggs as treasure hunts and family-friendly events unfold across the city.